-Learning to succeed on the SAT often means learning to excel on the SAT Subject Tests too, which can feel like a lot of extra pressure.
-Luckily, SAT Subject Tests are optional, which means students get to focus on areas of their choosing.
+Learning to succeed on the SAT often means learning to succeed on the SAT Subject Tests, too, which can feel like a lot of extra pressure.
+Luckily, SAT Subject Tests are optional, which means students can prepare and succeed by focusing on areas of their choosing.
 There are 20 different subject areas offering tests, and each is only one hour.

 Students might choose to take an SAT Subject Test to improve their academic portfolio, test out of some college courses, or stand out in scholarship competitions.
-If you’re interested in taking one or more of these tests, it will be important that you know how to approach them, improving your chances for success.
+If you’re interested in taking one or more of these SAT Subject Tests, it will be important that you know how to approach them, improving your chances to succeed.

 [RELATED: Should I Take SAT Subject Tests?]

 2. Think about your SAT Subject Test timeline